 5) Get Your Certification in Less than a Year

-7) Great Programs Offer Hands-on Training
+7) Accredited Programs Offer Hands-on Pharmacy Tech Training

 8) Learn the Lingo

-10) Certification Increases Your Hireability
+10) Pharmacy Technician Certification Increases Hireability

 11) Move up the Ladder…

-13) The Sky’s the Limit
+13) …The Sky’s the Limit!

-12) Work in a Familiar, Stable Environment
+12) Find Employment in a Familiar, Stable Environment

-15) Stable, Growing Job Market
+15) Enjoy a Stable, Growing Job Market

 16) You Can Find Work Everywhere

-18) Retail Pharmacies Are a Stepping Stone in Your Career
+17) Retail Pharmacies Are a Stepping Stone in Your Career

-Most pharmacy techs start their careers in retail locations like Walgreen’s, Wal-Mart, and locally owned pharmacies, which are great ways to build necessary skillsets for their future career paths.
+Most pharmacy techs start their careers in retail locations like Walgreens, Wal-Mart, and locally owned pharmacies, which are great ways to build necessary skillsets for their future career paths.

-19) Working Hours Are Flexible
+19) Working Hours Are Usually Pretty Flexible

 21) Find a Job Through Your Internship